Chadwiki/es-google-drive/README.md

 Google Drive ~~river~~ for Elasticsearch

 This ~~river~~ plugin helps to index documents from a Google Drive account.

+Next steps:
+1) update tika version
+2) update google api
+3) update dependencies
+4) convert to plugin

 *WARNING*: For 0.0.1 released version, you need to have the [Attachment Plugin](https://github.com/elasticsearch/elasticsearch-mapper-attachments).